wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

    - *Language-independent*
       - Supported by all mainstream programming languages.
       - Client and server can use different programming language.
-      - Client and server only need to share the service definition file for generating stubs respectively.
+      - Client and server only need to share the interface definition file for generating stubs respectively.
 - **Cons**

 ## Avro RPC